NicholasPerell/Artemis/README.md

   - <ins>Arrows</ins> for each deliverable narrative beat, with ID's, priority values, and what needs to be true or false.
   - <ins>Archers</ins>, which use the priority values (and when they were added to the archer) to determine which of a group of arrows should be delivered.
   - <ins>Bundles</ins>, which can be prompted to dump into a archer of the designer's choosing.
-  - <ins>Feltchers</ins>, which parse .CSV's[^sheets] to generate the databases full of the relevant information needed to direct the...
+  - <ins>Fletchers</ins>, which parse .CSV's[^sheets] to generate the databases full of the relevant information needed to direct the...
   - <ins>Bows</ins>, which are the monobehaviors that use the incoming data to deliver the narrative.
   - <ins>Goddess (Narrative System)</ins>, which tracks all the true/false flags the arrows use.
 - Example for how the code can be used
   - An example .CSV[^sheets] file.
-  - Children scripts of the Feltchers & Bows to deliver debug log messages with a delay before another message can be sent
+  - Children scripts of the Fletchers & Bows to deliver debug log messages with a delay before another message can be sent
-  - An Editor script that gives the Debug Feltchers to have a button in its inspector to trigger the .CSV[^sheets] parsing.
+  - An Editor script that gives the Debug Fletchers to have a button in its inspector to trigger the .CSV[^sheets] parsing.
-    - It is reccomended you copy this to use it for your own Feltchers scripts
+    - It is reccomended you copy this to use it for your own Fletchers scripts
   - A scene that initializes an example archer then triggers narrative delivery from the archer at a rate that demonstrates the settings each data point can have save for what to do if the bow is busy.

 ## File-By-File Explanation